Vermont – Education Options for Tomorrow’s Medical Assistants

-Community College of Vermont’s Associate-level Medical Assistant program is taught at their campus in Winooski in Chittenden County, VT.
-The majority of of the school’s 6,200 students are on 2-year programs.
-The school is institutionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.* The cost of tuition for students living in the state is around $6,054 and for out-of-state students around $11,958 for each academic year.
-Study materials can cost roughly $1,000, depending on the program chosen.
+Community College of Vermont’s Associate program is offered at their campus in the city of Anchorage.
+The majority of of the school’s 5,983 students are on 2-year programs.
+The school is institutionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.* The cost of tuition for students living in the state is about $6,222 and for students from other states around $12,294 for each academic year, while study materials may cost roughly $1,000, depending on the program.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.